Define the stiff ODE function

 # Initial state and parameters

-<- c(N = 1)
+state <- c(N = 1)

-state <- c(r = 0.1)
+parameters <- c(r = 0.1)

-parameters <- seq(0, 100, by = 1)
+times <- seq(0, 100, by = 1)

 # Solve the DDE

-<- dde(y = state, times = times, func = model, parms = parameters) out
+out <- dde(y = state, times = times, func = model, parms = parameters)

-Useful for solving reaction-transport equations, especially in one, two, or three dimensions.
+• Useful for solving reaction-transport equations, especially in one, two, or three dimensions.
 It builds on the deSolve package.

-Example usage
+• Example usage

 library(ReacTran)